carstenSpraener/cgV19/README.md

 describe the model in an OOM-File.
 OOM stands for ObjectOrientedModel and is a groovy implemented DSL.

-So, create a file helloWorld.oom and open it in your editor:
+So, create a file helloWorld.oom in src/main and open it in your editor.
+Copy this code into your editor and safe the file.
 ```
-import de.csp.ng.nxtgen.model.Model
+import de.csp.nxtgen.model.Model
 import de.csp.nxtgen.groovy.ModelDSL

 Model model = ModelDSL.make {
     mPackage {
-        name 'example.nxtgen'
+        name 'de.csp.nxtgen.hello'
         mPackage {
-            name = 'hello'
+            name = 'model'
             mClass {
-                name 'PersonBase'
+                name 'Person'
                 stereotype 'PoJo'
                 mAttribute {
-                    name 'name'
+                    name 'firstName'
                     type 'String'
                 }
                 mAttribute {
-                    name 'firstName'
+                    name 'name'
                     type 'String'
                 }
             }